Wait, Input, and Resume

 The runner has already exited and released compute.
 Your input is recorded on the server, but there is no running process to pick it up.
 You need to explicitly resume the execution:

-kitaru executions input <exec-id> --wait approve_summary --value true
+kitaru executions input <exec-id> --value true

 # Step 2: resume the execution (starts a new runner)